basilfx/python-whatsappy/README.md

 written by Dwayne C. Litzenberger, which you can install using `pip install pbkdf2`.

 ## Usage
-The API is callback driven and very easy to use.
+The API is callback driven and easy to use.
 See below for a simple example.

 ```
 import whatsappy